bingomanatee/numb/README.md

 Don't you wish there were some sort of lodash currying system for numbers?

-Numb is that.
+Numb is that. it is a compact(<10kb) library that helps you sanitize and transform numbers in a quick, compact manner.

 ## constructor

 Numb takes a value and an optional hook for fixing bad data.
-It also accepts a synchronous function that will be caught
+It also accepts a synchronous function that will be caught.

+_N extracts nested values from other _N's.

 ```javascript